Birthgap — global fertility and the timing of parenthood

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-• Average maternal age is 31.7 years, ranked 6th highest in Europe
+• Average maternal age 31.7 years, ranked 6th oldest in Europe

-• Life expectancy remains long, ranked 4th highest in Europe
+• Strong survival life expectancy, ranked 4th longest in Europe

 Key fertility indicators — Ireland